9 HIV infection

 5. What drugs are usually started as first-line treatment of AIDS?

-In South Africa the first-line treatment regime is d4T and 3TC (both nucleoside reverse transcriptase inhibitors) together with Kaletra (a protease inhibitor) in young children and nevirapene or efavirenz (a non-nucleoside reverse transcriptase inhibitor) in older children.
+In South Africa the first-line treatment regime for children over 3 years of age is ABC and 3TC (both nucleoside reverse transcriptase inhibitors) together with efavirenz (a non-nucleoside reverse transcriptase inhibitor.

 6. Do antiretroviral drugs have side effects?

 Yes.
 These are usually mild, especially in children.
 Nausea, vomiting, headache, fatigue and mild rashes are common and improve with time.
 Severe side effects can occur, but they are rare.